alokyadav2020/Fine-Tune-Llama2/README.md

-### This project is all about how t fine tune Llama2 7b model with Qlora, PEFT fine tune.
+### This project is all about how to fine tune Llama2 7b model with Qlora, PEFT fine tune.

 Model - Llama-2-7b-chat-hf